lakshyarawat1/dsa_questions/concepts/sorting/merge_sort/concept.md

     if (left < right) {
         int mid = left + (right - left) / 2;

-        // Recursively sort the two halves
-        mergeSort(arr, left, mid);
+        // Recursively sort the two halves until only one element is left in each array mergeSort(arr, left, mid);
         mergeSort(arr, mid + 1, right);